I thought this would be an excellent time to talk about how to protect your investments in a volatile stock market.

 Investing in stocks

-Day trading – As the name suggests, is buying and selling of stocks over the course of a day.
+Day trading – As the name suggests, is buying and selling of stocks over a day.
 It's not uncommon for traders to buy and sell the same stock several times during a day.
-During the market runup before 2008, individuals and companies selling trading strategies were popping up everywhere.
+During the market runup before 2008, individuals and companies offering trading strategies were popping up everywhere.
 The prolific market drops took many of them out of business.
 Day trades often get executed by computerized trading programs, rather than individuals.
 Investing strategy?
 Not so much!

 Investing in bonds